Approved by the Committee on Education on February 24, 2022

-Approved by the Public Policy Committee on February 19, 2019
+Approved by the Public Policy and Practice Committee on April 27, 2022

 The American Society of Civil Engineers (ASCE) supports robust federal support for higher education, including reauthorization of the federal Higher Education Act that:

-- Clearly defines terms, conditions, and loan limits for federal student loans; and,
+- Clearly defines terms, conditions, and loan limits for federal student loans.

 - Requires institutions to define their mission and the nature of their academic programs.